friendly/psy6136/assign/projects6136.md

 ### Confusion matrices
 These arise in a variety of contexts, similar to the idea of agreement in square tables, but often with the idea of a predicted vs. actual classification.
-A paper by Kevin Johnson [Visual Presentation of Statistical Concepts in Diagnostic Testing: The 2 ?
-2 Diagram](papers/2x2_paper_2014.pdf) sketches some ideas for
+A paper by Kevin Johnson [Visual Presentation of Statistical Concepts in Diagnostic Testing: The 2 x 2 Diagram](../papers/2x2_paper_2014.pdf) sketches some ideas for
 2 x 2 tables.
-Another paper by David Lovell et al. [Taking the Confusion Out of Multinomial Confusion Matrices and Imbalanced Classes](papers/Lovell-2021-Confusion.pdf) considers larger tables, where the interest is on the 2 x 2 tables for each A, B pair of categories.
+Another paper by David Lovell et al. [Taking the Confusion Out of Multinomial Confusion Matrices and Imbalanced Classes](../papers/Lovell-2021-Confusion.pdf) considers larger tables, where the interest is on the 2 x 2 tables for each A, B pair of categories.

 ## Graphical models